Kavin-M-2002/Organization-Management-Service/README.md

 Instead of creating separate databases for each organization, the system uses one master database with dynamically created collections (org_<organization_name>).
 This approach provides:

-Faster connection management
+* Faster connection management

-Lower resource consumption
+* Lower resource consumption

-Easier migrations and maintenance
+* Easier migrations and maintenance

-Simpler deployment on managed DB services like Atlas
+* Simpler deployment on managed DB services like Atlas

-It also keeps each organization’s data logically isolated.
+* It also keeps each organization’s data logically isolated.

 ## 2. Master Database for Global Metadata

-A single master_db stores:
+* A single master_db stores:

-Organization name
+* Organization name

-Mapped collection name
+* Mapped collection name

-Admin credentials (hashed)
+* Admin credentials (hashed)

-Connection details
+**Connection details**

 This keeps all organizations discoverable without scanning multiple databases.
 Lookups become lightweight and predictable.

 ## 3. Secure Authentication with JWT

-JWT was selected because:
+`JWT` was selected because:

-It is stateless → no session store needed
+* It is stateless → no session store needed

-Easy to validate on each request
+* Easy to validate on each request

-Encodes both admin_id and organization_name for authorization
+* Encodes both admin_id and organization_name for authorization

-This makes it suitable for scalable microservice-style backends.
+* This makes it suitable for scalable microservice-style backends.

 ## 4. Password Hashing with Argon2 / bcrypt

-Passwords are hashed using Passlib, with either bcrypt or Argon2.
+`Passwords` are hashed using Passlib, with either bcrypt or Argon2.
 Reasons:

-Strong resistance to brute-force attacks
+* Strong resistance to brute-force attacks

-Built-in salting
+* Built-in salting

-Industry-standard practice for account security
+* Industry-standard practice for account security

-Plain passwords are never stored.
+* Plain passwords are never stored.

 ## 5. Async MongoDB Access Using Motor

-Motor enables non-blocking database operations.
+`Motor` enables non-blocking database operations.
 Benefits:

-Better performance under concurrency
+*Better performance under concurrency

-Ideal for FastAPI’s async request handlers
+*Ideal for FastAPI’s async request handlers

-This improves throughput for create/update/delete operations.
+*This improves throughput for create/update/delete operations.

 ## 6. Collection Migration on Organization Rename

 When renaming an organization:

-A new sanitized collection is created
+* A new sanitized collection is created

-Documents from the old collection migrate to the new one
+* Documents from the old collection migrate to the new one

-Old collection is removed
+* Old collection is removed

-Master metadata updated
+* Master metadata updated

-This provides a smooth rename experience without data loss and demonstrates strong real-world multi-tenant behavior.
+* This provides a smooth rename experience without data loss and demonstrates strong real-world multi-tenant behavior.

 ## 7. Dockerized Deployment for Simplicity

-Using Docker & Docker Compose:
+Using **Docker & Docker Compose**:

-Ensures consistent environments
+* Ensures consistent environments

-Removes OS-specific issues
+* Removes OS-specific issues

-Simplifies onboarding for reviewers
+* Simplifies onboarding for reviewers

-Allows MongoDB + FastAPI to run together effortlessly
+* Allows `MongoDB` + `FastAPI` to run together effortlessly

 This is ideal for assignment submissions and production deployment.